 The importance of a global education.

 Ability to adapt.
 Travel, like business, involves changing plans and finding ways to adapt to new environments.
-Flights get delayed; destinations are hard to find; culture shock is hitting you; the list of problems continue.
+Flights get delayed; destinations are hard to find; culture shock is hitting you; the list of problems continues.
 However, while these issues may seem like hindrances at first glance, they serve as real-life teaching moments.
 You’re learning how to turn obstacles into stepping stones and getting out of your comfort zone.
 What better way to test your problem-solving skills than in a completely new environment?

 Better communication.
 Communication is an art form, believe it or not.
 It’s not just knowing how to string words together, but it’s also about being able to control your body language and verbal communication in a manner that will allow you to make solid impressions and lead with authority.
 When traveling, language barriers and cultural differences may be challenging to adjust to, but you find creative ways to work around them.

 Teamwork skills.
-One of the biggest advantages to traveling in a group is the ability to grow as a team.
+One of the biggest advantages of traveling in a group is the ability to grow as a team.
 You’re forced to rely on others’ strengths and compromise your desires for the betterment of the group.
 By working in a collective group, you’re learning that selflessness breeds positive results.

 Leadership.
 In the end, all these skills result in you becoming a better leader.
 Traveling teaches leadership every step of the way.
 Whether you’re on your own or with companions, you’re forced to make decisions and be autonomous as you grasp how to navigate a new environment.
 This ability to lead during your travels will transfer to leading in other settings as well.

-Traveling globally, traveling responsibly
+Traveling globally, traveling responsibly.

 Here are some tips on mindfulness to consider before you plan your next itinerary or arrive at your next destination: